 Herbert Johnson had a version of the effect in which the deck is fanned to show the cards in normal orientation; then the fan is closed and the cards dealt to show them alternating face up and face down.
-White-bordered cards and a narrow fan were the method.
+White-bordered cards and a narrow face-up fan were the method.
 This appeared as “The Instantaneous Reversing Pack” in Walter B. Gibson'sTwenty New Practical Card Tricks, 1925, p.
 16.

 In response to Al Baker's “Pack That Cuts Itself,” Leslie Guest posed a challenge to create a “Pack That Shuffles Itself” in Linking Ring, Vol. 8 No. 7, Sep.
 1928, p.
 562. The following month (Vol. 8 No. 8, Oct.
 1928, p.
 639), Guest proposed a method to accomplish the effect using waxed pairs of cards.